 When they hit a motorcyclist causing injuries or death, 1) they are liable to the motorcyclist (or the motorcyclist’s family if the collision was fatal), and 2) they are likely to be charged criminally with DUI, felony DUI resulting in great bodily injury, or felony DUI resulting in death.

-Your motorcycle accident lawyer in Charleston, SC can investigate the crash and the individuals involved, gather the evidence you will need to prove liability and damages (including evidence of the drunk driver’s intoxication), and help you to recover full and fair compensation – including punitive damages when appropriate – through settlement or trial.
+Your motorcycle crash lawyer in Charleston, SC can investigate the crash and the individuals involved, gather the evidence you will need to prove liability and damages (including evidence of the drunk driver’s intoxication), and help you to recover full and fair compensation – including punitive damages when appropriate – through settlement or trial.

 What is a Dram Shop Action?